arangodb/arangodb-java-driver/docs/v7_detailed_changes.md

 Before version `7.0` some CRUD API methods inferred the return type from the type of the data object passed as input.
 Now the return type can be explicitly set for each CRUD API method.
-This type is used as deserialization target by the `user-data serde`.
+This type is used as deserialization target by the user-data serde.
 In particular, no automatic type inference is performed anymore in:
 - `ArangoCollection.insertDocuments()`
 - `ArangoCollection.replaceDocuments()`
 - `ArangoCollection.updateDocuments()`